-Join Seán Duggan for an in-depth discussion in this video Compositing elements with blend modes, part of Creative Video Compositing with Photoshop.
+Join Seán Duggan for an in-depth discussion in this video Compositing elements with blend modes, part of Photoshop: Creative Video Compositing.

 Blending modes are one of the most useful Photoshop features for creative effects as well as for compositing.
 Certain tonal values, namely black, white and middle gray, act as neutral colors for some blending modes.
 Meaning that they're not visible when a particular blending mode is applied to that layer.
 When the tones in a layer are right, this can be used to quickly blend elements together without the need for a precise mask.
 So in this movie what I'm going to do is take you through a quick tour of the Blend Modes menu with a focus on those blending modes that work best for compositing purposes.